Degenerative Myelopathy in Dogs | Is There Relief?

 There are a handful of things you can do for your dog to give them the best chance of maintaining quality of life if they develop degenerative myelopathy, as well as things you can do to maintain their quality of life as long as possible after they've been diagnosed.

-Keep in mind that there is no cure, but there have been a lot of success stories of dogs who have maintained a decent quality of life after diagnosis, even avoiding paralysis in some cases.
+Keep in mind that there is no cure, but there have been many success stories of dogs who have maintained a decent quality of life after diagnosis, even avoiding paralysis in some cases.

 Even if your dog's hind legs do become paralyzed, there are modern options that can keep them moving, just with a little help.
 Let's take a look.